-Trumpcare Lowers Coverage for Rural America
+Trumpcare Would Lower Coverage for Rural America

 The Republican health care plan would make it substantially harder for rural Americans to obtain health insurance.
 The Congressional Budget Office (CBO) estimates that 24 million Americans would lose health insurance under the bill-many of whom will come from rural America.
 Rural Americans are more likely than urban Americans to receive coverage from both individual insurance markets and Medicaid (see Figure 1).
-Altogether, 2.9 million rural Americans could lose coverage by 2020 if the bill passes.2 group that the Republican plan will disproportionately hurt.5 CBO estimates that a 64 year-old with an income of \$26,500 would have to pay \$14,600 a year for health insurance.
+Altogether, 2.9 million rural Americans could lose coverage by 2020 if the bill passes.2 residents are on average 2.4 years older than urban residents and are more likely to be aged 50 to 64, a group that the Republican plan will disproportionately hurt.5 CBO estimates that a 64 year-old with an income of \$26,500 would have to pay \$14,600 a year for health insurance.
 And it's likely to be even higher in rural areas.
 For these individuals and their families, premiums will rise, tax credits will be less generous, and coverage rates will fall.

 The Republican bill is also more likely to hurt older, poorer Americans,3 who are more likely to live in rural areas.
-In 2015, the rural poverty rate was almost 3 percentage points higher than in urban areas.4 Rural residents are on average 2.4 years older than urban residents and are more likely to be aged 50 to 64, a
+In 2015, the rural poverty rate was almost 3 percentage points higher than in urban areas.4 Rural